2021 MARKET DISRUPTORS EDITION

 - Know your system integration requirements – An eCommerce platform is not a stand-alone system.
 For it to work properly, it must integrate with your existing ERP and backend systems.
 It’s important that the eCommerce vendor you select be able to demonstrate that they’ve successfully integrated their platform with your ERP for similar customers in your market.
 You’ll also want to know if the eCommerce platform can integrate with other third-party applications like Customer Relationship Management (CRM) and Business Intelligence (BI) solutions.
 Meet with your IT department to understand the requirements and restrictions you may have and determine which components the commerce software must include to communicate with your internal systems.
 An effective eCommerce platform must also be flexible so that it can transition with your organization’s future technology upgrades and changes.
 An open API environment is critical to your future success.

 - Build a strong business case for the platform – Put together an internal team to create a business case for your new system which outlines the goals, benefits, and expected return on investment (ROI) for the site.
-It should provide both short- and long-term goals, and include projections such as increases in customer usage, conversion rates, as well as predicted cost savings.
+It should provide both short- and long-term goals, and include projections like increases in customer usage, conversion rates, as well as predicted cost savings.
 For example, is it more important that your company shift its current customers to buying online in an effort to decrease cost per transaction, or is it necessary to generate incremental revenue from new customers in a broader geography or market?
 Once you’ve presented your business case to gain executive buy-in, you can then use it to prioritize next steps and measure the effectiveness of your plan based on your KPIs.

 - Put dedicated resources in place – It takes a team effort to implement and manage an eCommerce site, so start by enlisting people from key departments to serve as core leads and subject matter experts during the implementation process.
 Remember, your eCommerce initiative is not a “lone wolf” project relegated to your IT team, though they’ll certainly be involved.
 You’ll need to consider hiring dedicated people to manage day-to-day site management duties such as making product updates, developing new content, and troubleshooting technical issues.
 Without constant attention and maintenance by committed staff, your site will become stale and lose relevance with buyers.